adharshchottu/upsc-notes/content/blog/our-constitution-notes-a.md

 In *State of UP vs Pradeep Tando of 1975* SC held that while reservations for candidates coming from rural areas are unconstitutional, for those coming from the Hill and Uttarakhand areas are valid.

-In the *Ashok Thakur vs Union of India*, SC put its stamp of approval on 27% reservations for OBCs in educational institutions subject to exclusion of creamy layer and a review of the quota every five years.
+In the *Ashok Thakur vs Union of India*, SC put its stamp of approval on 27% reservations for OBCs in educational institutions subject to the exclusion of creamy layer and a review of the quota every five years.

-### Equality of opportunity in public employment
+### Equality of Opportunity in public employment

 The basic principle in **Article 16** is that of equality of opportunity and non-discrimination in public employment.
 Clauses (1) and (2) support this and clauses (3), (4), (4A), (4B) and (5) provide the exceptions.
 The clauses are treated differently in different cases.
 Article 16(4) empowers the state to make provisions for the reservation of appointments or posts in favour of any ***"socially and educationally backward classes"*** who are under-represented in the services.
 Also, SC has clarified that reservations under Article 16(4) are not a fundamental right, but a discretionary power of the State.
 This clause is considered an extension of the general rule to achieve the objective of equality, in some cases.
 But SC has also emphasized that the reservations should not be at the cost of efficiency in administration and should not violate the fundamental rights of other citizens(Article 335).